AndrusAsumets/much/README.md

 Author: Hans Eklund, North Kingdom

-Modified, improved and packaged into a JavaScript library by Andrus Asumets
+Modified, improved and packaged into a JavaScript library by Andrus Asumets.